Vietnam is a fantastic country to visit, but there are things you should know before visiting.

-In last week’s post, I told you all about the do’s and don’ts of visiting Sri Lanka, but this trip wasn’t nearly as hard to plan as Vietnam, and even after a lot of research, there were still a lot of lessons to be learned along the way.
-Here are a few things I wish I’d known before I went and some of the things I was glad I’d research before I left:
+In last week’s post, I told you all about the do’s and don’ts of visiting Sri Lanka. but this trip wasn’t nearly as hard to plan as Vietnam.
+Even after a lot of research, there were still many lessons to be learned along the way.
+Here are a few things I wish I’d known before going to Vietnam and some of the things I was glad I researched before I left.

-Probably my biggest regret was not getting a SIM card for our phones.
-Our plan was to grab one at the airport when we arrived, but with nothing open in the early hours of the morning and the prevalence of WiFi throughout the country, we decided we could go without.
+I regretted not getting a SIM card for our phones.
+Our plan was to grab one at the airport when we arrived, but with nothing open in the early hours of the morning.
+WiFi is prevalent throughout the country, so we decided we could go without.

-Yes, we managed, but it led to a few misadventures, such as being sent the wrong postcode to our Airbnb in Nha Trang originally, meaning our Grab took us to the middle of nowhere and we missed the text giving us the correct one.
-Later in our trip, we came back to our locked B&B in Da Nang after dinner with a note on the door that said call for entry even though it was not yet 10 pm.
-We ended up standing in the rain for quite some time before begging a passerby to call it for us.
+Yes, we managed to get by without a SIM card, but it led to a few misadventures.
+Our Airbnb host in Nha Trang originally sent us the wrong postcode, meaning our Grab took us to the middle of nowhere.
+We then missed the text giving us the correct one.
+Later in our trip, we came back to a locked B&B in Da Nang after dinner with a note on the door that said call for entry.
+Even though it was not yet 10 pm.
+We stood in the rain for quite some time before begging a passerby to call it for us.

 Locals in Vietnam tend to dress conservatively, so you might feel out of place in clothing that leans towards the revealing side.

-Temples and pagodas will require you to cover your shoulders and legs so wear something light and loose or take a pashmina or sarong with you.
+You also need to cover your shoulders and legs at temples and pagodas, so wear something light and loose or take a pashmina or sarong with you.

-We went armed with tropical strength repellent and were still getting bit, however, after that quickly ran out, we switched to one recommended by the locals, Soffell.
-It was like a nice smelling lotion in orange or floral but not only did we not smell toxic, I didn’t get any more bites.
-Most corner shops in the country sell it for about 25-30k (around £1).
+We went armed with tropical strength repellent and were still getting bit.
+The insect spray quickly ran out, and we switched to one recommended by the locals, Soffell.
+It was like a nice smelling lotion in orange or floral, not toxic smelling like other repellents.
+After using it, I didn’t get any more bites.
+Most corner shops in the country sell it for about 25-30k (around £1)

 Be food safe, and be prepared for the consequences

 Vietnamese food, including the country’s amazing street food, is absolutely incredible.
-But the sad truth is that many travellers do end up with some sort of stomach complaint at some point during their trip, whether as a result of trying too many new foods, or, more common, as a result of lower hygiene standards.
-Even I fell into this category at the end of my trip, despite trying my best to be careful and often opt for places with good reviews that looked clean, all the while avoiding ice in drinks and salads.
+But the sad truth is that many travellers do experience some sort of stomach complaint at some point during their trip.
+This happens for a number of reason, whether as a result of trying too many new foods, or, more common, as a result of lower hygiene standards.
+Even I fell into this category at the end of my trip, despite trying my best to be careful.
+We opted for places with good reviews that looked clean, all the while avoiding ice in drinks and salads.
 Remember not to drink the water and try to ask for drinks without ice.

 In addition to being careful, I’d recommend bringing some remedies for possible consequences.